 Flow rate measurement of fluids in hazardous environments including those in the case of mining demands for the non-intrusive flow meters.
 SONAR flow meters which are a type of velocity flow meters serve this kind of requirements.
-In addition, ultrasonic flow meters as well as electromagnetic flow meters also form a part of velocity-type flow meters.
+Besides, ultrasonic flow meters, as well as electromagnetic flow meters, also form a part of velocity-type flow meters.

 Optical Flow Meters